speeters-chem/git_course_parallel_school/README.md

          cd ex1_1
          git init

- - 1.1.2 Create a README file in repo
+ - 1.1.2 Create a README file in the repo

          touch README.md

- - 1.1.3 Add a new file to staging area
+ - 1.1.3 Add a new file to the staging area

          git add README.md

  - 1.1.4 Commit your changes

          git commit -m "commit description"

- - 1.1.5 Create a directory into repo
+ - 1.1.5 Create a directory into the repo

          mkdir my_software

- - 1.1.6 Try to commit "my_software" to repository, is it allowed?
+ - 1.1.6 Try to commit "my_software", is it allowed?

          git add my_software
-         git commit -m"commit directoy"
+         git commit -m "commit directoy"

- - 1.1.7 --**CHECK**-- Use git status to see the repo status
+ - 1.1.7 --**CHECK**-- Use git status to check the repo status

          git status